If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 Keyword intent, also known as search intent or user intent, refers to the underlying motivation behind a user’s search query.

 It reflects what the user hopes to achieve by entering a specific term into a search engine.
-In fact, search intent remains one of the most important Google ranking factors, even in 2024.
+Search intent remains one of the most important Google ranking factors, even in 2025.

 For example, if someone searches for “how to write a compelling blog post” on Google, this user is likely seeking instructional content to improve their writing skills.
 They are not specifically looking to purchase a specific product or find a particular website.